-Qatar continues to encourage interfaith dialogue, for example via the Doha International Centre for Interfaith Dialogue (DICID).
-Although very much connected to government efforts to boost its diplomatic ties with the Western world (which in Qatari eyes is seen as Christian), it has nevertheless helped to create a more tolerant attitude towards Christians in the country. • In 2019, Qatar's Emir Tamim ben Hamad al-Thani personally financed the building of a church in Lebanon (Asia News, 1 April 2019).
+• Qatar continues to encourage interfaith dialogue, for example via the Doha International Centre for Interfaith Dialogue (DICID).
+Although very much connected to government efforts to boost its diplomatic ties with the Western world (which in Qatari eyes is seen as Christian), it has nevertheless helped to create a more tolerant attitude towards Christians in the country.
+In 2023, DICIC organized a number of conferences in Qatar, including the "Global Youth Interfaith & Intercultural Forum" (ACWAY, accessed 28 July 2023) and the "Conference From Religious Freedom to Religious Responsibility (Building Communities of Advocacy and Action)" (Gulf Times, 11 May 2023).

+• In 2019, Qatar's Emir Tamim ben Hamad al-Thani personally financed the building of a church in Lebanon (Asia News, 1 April 2019).